Set 2: Inferences (Intermediate)

 • "correlation largely disappeared with random assignment"

-Why others are wrong: A (Random assignment removed the effect—not causal.), C (Random seating just removed the correlation.), D (High achievers preferred the front.).
+Why others are wrong: A (Random seating just removed the correlation.), B (High achievers preferred the front.), C (Random assignment removed the effect—not causal.).